Periods are normal, but periods that stop you from doing things you enjoy is not normal.

 I have been told that going on to the ‘pill’ can help relieve some of my endometriosis symptoms.
 How can a pill used as a contraceptive do this?

 The contraceptive pill is often used as a first-line treatment to regulate periods and reduce symptoms.
 There are many different types of ‘pills’; some are much better suited to help with period pain and endometriosis.
-Taking the pill continuously decreases the number of periods per year; however, it can also mask symptoms and the progression of endometriosis.
+Taking the pill continuously decreases the number of periods per year; however, it can also supress lesions and reduce endometriosis associated symptoms.
 For this reason, recent thoughts are that prescribing pills ‘back to back’ may not be wise if there is no diagnosis.
 The pill is not suitable for everyone for many reasons (age, culture, health, choice etc.).

 The Good News